 10. Natural Bridges State Beach, California

-Located near Santa Cruz, Natural Bridges State Beach is a day-use area only.
+Natural Bridges State Beach is a day-use area located near Santa Cruz.
 A fee is required for the pass to access the beach, but in return, you get access to many great activities that are fun for the whole family.

 11. El Arco de Cabo San Lucas, Mexico

-If you’ve decided to take a trip to Mexico, you’ll want to visit the white-washed beaches of El Arco de Cabo in San Lucas.
-You get to see the incredible rock formations and enjoy scuba diving and snorkeling activities in the area as well.
+If you decide to visit Mexico, you’ll want to visit the white-washed beaches of El Arco de Cabo in San Lucas.
+You get to see the incredible rock formations and enjoy scuba diving and snorkeling activities in the area.

 Commercial sunset cruises are readily available to experience the majesty of this unique vista on your own.
-At low tide, it is a wonderful time to step off the boat at Lover’s Beach and enjoy the area… until the tide starts coming back in, that is!
+At low tide, it is a wonderful time to step off the boat at Lover’s Beach and enjoy the area… until the tide starts coming back in!

 12. Perce Rock, Canada

-Located in Quebec, Perce Rock is one of the large arches in the world immersed in water.
+Located in Quebec, Perce Rock is one of the largest arches immersed in water.
 Many describe seeing Perce Rock as a ship getting ready to set sail.

-One of the great activities that accompany a trip out to see Perce rock is to climb up the lighthouses and get pictures of the amazing countryside.
-During low tide, it is even possible to get out and explore the area for a few hours if you wish.
+One of the great activities accompanying a trip out to see Perce Rock is climbing up the lighthouses and getting pictures of the amazing countryside.
+During low tide, it is possible to get out and explore the area for a few hours if you wish.
 Just watch out for the garnets!

 13. Ear of the Wind Arch, Arizona

 Ear of the Wind Arch is one of the best examples of a pot-hole arch in the United States.
-It is one of the more difficult arches in this list to see as well – located in Central Monument Valley; it is south of the self-guided tours.
+It is also one of the more difficult arches in this list to see – located in Central Monument Valley; it is south of the self-guided tours.

 Going in the off-season is probably one of the best times to see this arch.
 Watch out for desert wildlife that you might see sunning themselves on your trek to see this arch.